 Simply put, Doppler is trying to make it as easy as it should be to manage secrets on Kubernetes thanks to the Doppler Secrets Operator.
 Easy to use?
 Check.
 Easy to sync secrets as Kubernetes Secrets?
 Check.
 Twelve-Factor App, cloud-native?
 Check.
 No overhead?
 Check.

 And the big one: Automatic reload upon secrets update?
 Check!
-And it only takes a few minutes to install and configure:

 If you're interested in trying Doppler, you can check out my quick tutorial.